vtog/labGuides/source/ocp/ipi-notes.rst

 Using IPI with redfish has some automation benefits.
 Here's the install-config.yaml I used with KVM.

+.. warning:: By default two bridged networks are used, ``provisioner`` and ``baremetal``.
+I'm disabling the provisioner bridge with the parameter ``provisioningNetwork: Disabled``.
+The ``baremetal`` network is required and must be be a bridged interface.
+By default its name is "baremetal".
+Use the ``externalBridge: <name>`` parameter to change the default name.

-.. attention:: I added dual stack example.
+.. note:: This is a dual stack example.

-.. important:: I truncated the yaml example.
-Be sure to add all the hosts.
+   The hosts section is truncated, be sure to add and identify all the required hosts.

 #.
 Download the latest openshift-install utility found here:
    `OpenShift mirror site <https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/latest/>`_